 Talk to babies and let them babble back to bridge word gap

-This Jan.
-11, 2016, photo shows a digital audio recorder at a home in Providence, R.I.
-The city is in the third year of its effort to boost language skills for children from low-income families by equipping them with the device...
-WASHINGTON - Even infants can have conversations with mom or dad.
-Their turn just tends to involve a smile or some gibberish instead of words.
+Caseworker Stephanie Taveras, left, reads a book with 20-month-old Gracey Niebla, right, at the child's home in Providence, Rhode Island.
+The city is in the third year of its effort to boost language skills for children from low-income families by equipping them with audio recorders that count every word they hear.

 Add your comments below